Undergraduate Programs in Statistical Science

 A minor in statistical science is a valuable complement to majors in the natural or social sciences, engineering, or business.
 Students planning careers that involve the collection, processing, description, and/or the analysis of quantitative information will enhance their career opportunities with a minor in statistical science.
 A minor in statistical science requires at least 15 semester hours, including the specified hours in each of the following three categories.

-It should be noted that the B.S. in Statistical Science requires three semesters of calculus while the Minor in Statistical Science has no calculus requirement.
+It should be noted that the B.S. in Statistical Science requires two semesters of calculus while the Minor in Statistical Science has no calculus requirement.